Redaction in Medical Malpractice Litigation

 - Doctor’s office sign-in sheets.
 These are often used to infer that a doctor saw so many patients on a particular day that the doctor didn’t spend enough time with the plaintiff to make a diagnosis correctly.

-- Schedules which contain other patient identities.
+- Schedules that contain other patient identities.
 For example, a Radiology schedule sheet may be used to classify the duration a patient spent at a particular department.
 An operating room schedule may be used to establish whether a surgeon performed an operation on a specific day for an unusual length of time or was operating on many patients that day in an assembly line fashion resulting in negligence by the surgeon.